Unity-Technologies/furioos-sdk-js/README.md

 ## About Furioos SDK
 The Furioos SDK is composed of 2 parts:
-- one is Website side
+- one is website side
 - and the other one on the application side

 Website side you have to use the Furioos SDK JS.
 It allow you to :
-- embed the Furioos player into your web site and customize it
+- embed the Furioos player into your website and customize it
 - communicate with your Unity or Unreal application

 ### Why cutomize your Furioos player